sam-sunnarborg/sam-sunnarborg.github.io/MyAnalysis/Analysis.md

 ## Step 1:
 ### What Would The Particle Look Like?
 In order to look for the particle, we need to model what it would look like inside of the CMS Detector.
 To do this we create computer simulations to model the particle inside our detector.
-We call this the <span style="color: blue;">signal</span>.
+We call this the <span style="color: blue; font-weight: bold;">signal</span>.
 This is what we will go searching for.
-Everything else we call <span style="color: grey;">background</span>.
+Everything else we call <span style="color: grey; font-weight: bold;">background</span>.

 What something "looks like" in particle physics is described by its physical characteristics.
-These include things like its mass, its energy, its speed, its path, etc. The important part of the analysis is finding characteristics that look very particular to the <span style="color: blue;">signal</span> we are looking for, and thus can distinguish it from the <span style="color: grey;">background</span>.
+These include things like its mass, its energy, its speed, its path, etc. The important part of the analysis is finding characteristics that look very particular to the <span style="color: blue; font-weight: bold;">signal</span> we are looking for, and thus can distinguish it from the <span style="color: grey; font-weight: bold;">background</span>.

 In order to "look" at the signal and the background we make histograms of each characteristic.
 It is the distributions we are interested in and what will help us describe and find the signal we are looking for.